 Intermountain Stone and Marble Company is a full service custom stone fabricator.
-We work with most natural and man-made stone products including, granite, marble, limestone, travertine, soapstone, slate, quartz and onyx.
+We work with most natural and man-made stone products including, granite, marble, limestone, travertine, soapstone, slate, quartzite, quartz and onyx.

 Granite is a common widely occurring type of intrusive, felsic, igneous rock which is granular and crystalline in texture.
 This rock consists mainly of quartz, mica, and feldspar.

 Occasionally some individual crystals (phenocrysts) are larger than the groundmass, in which case the texture is known as porphyritic.
 A granitic rock with a porphyritic texture is sometimes known as a porphyry.

 Granites can be pink to gray in color, depending on their chemistry and mineralogy.
 By definition, granite is an igneous rock with at least 20% quartz by volume.
 Granite differs from granodiorite in that at least 35% of the feldspar in granite is alkali feldspar as opposed to plagioclase; it is the alkali feldspar that gives many granites a distinctive pink color.